Jomí García Ascot: Film career

 Between 1953 and 1957, he was director of several documentaries collaborating on works significant to the history of Spanish-language film, including Raíces (Roots) by Benito Alazraki, which won an award at the 1953 Cannes Film Festival; Torero (1956), by Carlos Velo; Nazarín (1958), by Luis Buñuel; and Sonatas (1959) Juan Antonio Bardem.
 In 1958 he created, with his friends Jean-François Revel and José Luis González, the Mexican Cinema Club at the French Institute for Latin America (IFAL), which was highly regarded at the time.
 In 1956, he was invited to work on the production of Cine-Verdad (Cinema of Truth) with Manuel Barbachano Ponce.

 In the early 1960s, a group of leftist scholars who were aspiring filmmakers formed what they dubbed Nuevo Cine (New Film).
 Members of the group included García Ascot, José de la Colina, Salvador Elizondo, Emilio García Riera, and Carlos Monsiváis, who served on the executive board.
 They were later joined by Jorge Ayala Blanco, Rafael Corkidi, Manuel González Casanova, Salomón Laiter, Paul Leduc, Manuel Michel, José Maria Sbert, and Tomás Pérez Turrent.
 The goal of the group was to revive and rejuvenate the stagnant Mexican film industry, which had no training facilities for young film aspirants, no archive, and no real interest in developing new talent.

 In 1960, he was invited to go to Cuba and participate in a film, Cuba 58 being filmed there.
 He created two short films, Un Día de Trabajo (A Day of Work, 17 minutes), Los Novios (The Betrothed, 32 minutes) in 1961 which in 1962 were combined with a short, Año Nuevo (The New Year, 29 minutes) by Jorge Fraga to create Cuba 58.
 Originally five segments were planned for the film, but the final composition contains only these three.
 García began working on a new project, a musical comedy in the style of West Side Story, but had to abandon the project as the political situation in Cuba deteriorated.
-Returning to Mexico with his wife, García began working in a collaboration with her and Emilio García Riera to produce one of the first films about Spanish exilees.
+Returning to Mexico with his wife, García began working in a collaboration with her and Emilio García Riera to produce one of the first films about Spanish exiles.
 The film, El bacón vacío (The Empty Balcony) is the autobiographical story of García's wife, María Luisa Elío, who wrote the script of the film.
 Shooting only on weekends because the trio all had regular jobs, the film took a year to produce and was not a commercial success, though it did win awards.

 He directed the short film Remedios Varo in 1967 (about the painter of the same name, Remedios Varo), which won a Golden Sombrero Award at the Second International Festival The film was narrated by his wife, but it was their last joint project, as they divorced in 1968.
 He wrote and directed the short El viaje (The Trip) in 1977, which was his only commercial film.